avalanche123/ServerBundle/README.md

     }

-Finally we need to enable the Server service in our applications `config.yml` for the depency injection container to create it:
+Finally we need to enable the Server and Daemon service in our applications `config.yml` for the depency injection container to create it:

     [yaml]
     # hello/config/config.yml
+    server.daemon: ~
     server.server: ~

+> **NOTE:** You can leave `server.daemon` out if you do not plan to run the
+> server in background / daemon mode.

 CONFIGURATION